 Find Leads, how to submit a clean Apollo search URL.

 Find Leads pulls verified contacts from any valid Apollo people-search URL.
 There are two ways to get one: ask Ciela to build it for you in chat (faster, recommended for first-timers), or build it by hand in Apollo (more control, useful once you know the filter set you want).
-Both paths land in the same place, this page walks you through every click in either one.
+Both paths land in the same place.
+And if the sourcing queue is ever backed up, there's a third route, export the list yourself from your own Apollo account and skip the wait entirely.
+This page walks you through every click in all three.

 Quick facts